YADengUU/trio-analysis/README.md

 The script above is for aligning the sequencing data of "child".
 Try to understand the meaning of each command, either checking the software's online documentation (recommended), or simply ask a generative AI.
 Replace `your-workspace` and `your-case` with the correct names to make it run.
 The same needs to be done for the parents too.
 Note that in the beginning I requested 16 computing cores by `-n 16`, and in the commands below, `-t 16` and `-@ 16` are enabling multiple threading, otherwise the software won't know to parallelize the tasks and runs everything in a single thread even if 16 cores are available.
 Not every function is able to do multiple threading, and we should always check the documentation.

-To write your script, you should use a plain text editor, not Word or other softwares which processes many symbols differently.
+To write your script, you should use a plain text editor, not Word or other softwares which process many symbols differently.
 On Rackham, you can directly write the script by the tool `nano`, simply enter
 ```
 nano your-analysis-script.sh
 ```